 USE IN SPECIFIC POPULATIONS

-Pregnancy Category C. No animal data are available.
-No adequate and well-controlled studies were conducted in pregnant women.
-It is not known whether Cinryze can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+There are no data with Cinryze use in pregnant women to inform a drug associated risk.
+Animal reproduction studies have not been conducted with Cinryze.
+It is unknown whether Cinryze can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Cinryze should be given to a pregnant woman only if clearly needed.

-The maximum dose administered in clinical studies was 4000 Units given over approximately 5 hours (an average dose of 57 Units/kg) and 9000 Units given over a 7 day period.
+The maximum dose administered in clinical studies was 4000 U given over approximately 4 hours and 10,000 U given over a 7-day period.
 There have been no overdosages of Cinryze reported during clinical studies.

 Cinryze, when reconstituted with 5 mL of Sterile Water for Injection, USP contains the following excipients: 4.1 mg/mL sodium chloride, 21 mg/mL sucrose, 2.6 mg/mL trisodium citrate, 2.0 mg/mL L-Valine, 1.2 mg/mL L-Alanine, and 4.5 mg/mL L-Threonine.